nllz/IRTF-HRPC/draft-political.md

 In much same way, then, networking technology once created makes its own demands.
 One of the most important conditions for protocol success is that the protocol is incremental deployability {{RFC5218}}.
 This means that the network already deployed constrains what can be delployed into it.
 Moreover, one interpretation of {{RFC7258}} is that pervasive monitoring is an "attack" in the narrow sense precisely because of the network's need not to leak traces of online exchanges.
 A different network with a different design might not have been subject to this kind of attack.

 ## Protocols are inherently political
-On the other side of the spectrum there are the onces who insist that technology is non-neutral.
+On the other side of the spectrum there are the ones who insist that technology is non-neutral.
 This is for instance made explicit by Postman where he writes: 'the uses made of technology are largely determined by the structure of the technology itself' {{Postman}}.
 He states that the medium itself 'contains an ideological bias'.
 He continues to argue that technology is non-neutral:

 (1) because of the symbolic forms in which information is encoded, different media have different intellectual and emotional biases;
 (2) because of the accessibility and speed of their information, different media have different political biases;